asitkumar26/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 #Overview of the analysis: Explain the purpose of this analysis.

-This analysis is based on the different machine learning algorithms (Logistic regression with different sampling techniques, Ensemble Learners) that has been used.
+This analysis is based on the models crerated using different machine learning algorithms (Logistic regression with different sampling techniques, Ensemble Learners) that has been used.

 #Results: